rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -- David Hume

-I implore you to do your best to put emotions aside and to approach discussions with an open mind.
+Let's do our best to put caustic emotions aside and to approach discussions with an open mind.
 The Enlightenment, which begat the proliferation of the scientific method, has taught us that being honest and open with our neighbors and supporting our claims with evidence is the route to progress.